rolkra/rolkra.github.io/_posts/2020-12-25-R-Console-Gaming.md

 title: R Console Gaming
 ---

-Writing Retro Games that run in the R console
+Writing Retro Games that run in the R Console

 ## Is it even possible?